 The SporeSat spacecraft will be contained within a Poly Picosatellite Orbital Deployer (PPOD) during launch, which also deploys the satellite once it is in orbit.

 SporeSat was competitively selected for NASA's CubeSat Launch Initiative in 2012 and is currently manifested on SpaceX-3 launching from Cape Canaveral in November of 2013.
 The mission is funded as part of the Space Biology Project at NASA Ames Research Center.
 Funding for Space Biology comes from the Space Life and Physical Sciences Research and Applications Division within the Human Exploration and Operations Mission Directorate at NASA Headquarters.
+It was launched on the ELaNa-5 mission.

 |Type / Application:||Life sciences|